Houdini 20.5 Basics

 Color correcting the view

 To show the color correction toolbar, click the view dropdown menu (beside the camera menu) in the top right corner of the viewport and turn on Correction Toolbar.
-The toolbar can also be shown using the toggle in the RMB menu on the Display Options button, at the bottom of the right viewport toolbar.
+The toolbar can also be shown using the toggle in the menu on the Display Options button, at the bottom of the right viewport toolbar.

 See OpenColorIO support for more information.